pretix/pretix-docs/docs/topics/vouchers.md

 The settings in the "Voucher details" and "Advanced settings" sections are the same as in the dialog for creating a single voucher.

-If you intend to use pretix to send out vouchers via email, do **not** save the vouchers yet, but instead refer to the [subsection on sending out vouchers via email](vouchers.md#sending-out-vouchers-via-email).
+If you intend to use pretix to send out vouchers via the pretix-native mail functionality, do **not** click the "Save" button yet, but instead refer to the [subsection on sending out vouchers via email](vouchers.md#sending-out-vouchers-via-email).
 It is recommended that you enter a tag in the "Tag" field, copy the codes, and save them in a text file or in a spreadsheet.
 This is particularly useful if you intend to distribute them by means other than the pretix-native mail functionality.

 Once you have made your choices, click the :btn:Save: button and the vouchers will be created.
-This will take to the "Vouchers" overview page.
+This will take you to the "Vouchers" overview page.
 You can still edit the settings for the vouchers, but you need to do so for each voucher individually.

 ### Sending out vouchers via email